Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Introduction

 Finally, we triangulated insights across quantitative and qualitative methods, adopting a theory-driven lens informed by psychology and social science research on psychosocial wellbeing, social support, and relationship development~\cite{knapp1978social}.
 This contextualization allowed us to connect observable changes in language and behavior with participants' lived experiences articulated in the interviews, and to interpret user perspectives within established models of relationship processes.
 Such a comprehensive approach provides richer explanatory power than either method alone, aligning with calls in HCI and social computing to combine computational analyses with qualitative inquiry and theory-driven interpretation for a deeper understanding of technology-mediated wellbeing~\cite{ernala2019methodological,das2022semantic,chancellor2019human}.
 In doing so, we contribute methodological, empirical, and theoretical insights into the psychosocial impacts of AI companionship.
 In the Discussion, we explore how our study informs broader debates on AI companions' roles in mental health, risks of emotional dependency and over-reliance, along with the value of relationship models in design and evaluation.
 Together, our work makes the following contributions:

-\begin{itemize} \item Longitudinal, causal inference–based assessments of the psychosocial impacts of \acc{} use. \item A methodological framework bridging large-scale computational analyses with qualitative insights, enabling a nuanced understanding of both behavioral changes and subjective experiences. \item A theoretical lens of relationship development with \acc{}s through Knapp's relational model, mapping stages of initiation, escalation, and bonding with associated psychosocial impacts. \end{itemize}
+\begin{itemize} \item Longitudinal, causal inference–based assessments of the psychosocial impacts of \acc{} use. \item A methodological framework combining large-scale computational analyses with in-depth qualitative insights, enabling a nuanced understanding of both behavioral changes and subjective experiences. \item A theoretical lens of relationship development with \acc{}s through Knapp's model, mapping stages of initiation, escalation, and bonding with associated psychosocial impacts.